 All I need to do to ensure a night of sleeplessness and trouble breathing is to eat something with dairy.
 It can be ice cream, pie, cheese, anything with dairy.
 It’s not something I can comfortably sneak into my meals.
 I’ve gotten used to it.
 I can rationalize the sacrifice, and it’s not so hard on me.
 It’s just a fact of my life.
-My grandson just found out that he can’t have dairy.
-At five years of age, it’s not so easy to not get to eat the things that other kids get…like ice cream treats.
+For a child, it’s not so easy to not get to eat the things that other kids get…like ice cream treats.
 There are substitutes, more and more vegan ice cream choices, but not all of them have the nutrients we look for in dairy.

 It’s always been a little bit of a mystery to me, why does an enjoyable food substitute have to have the same nutrients?
 Why can’t we pick them up from other sources.
 When you think of meal plans created for children to bring nutrients in as a food group, you can see that this is where there needs to be some special modifications that take into consideration; pleasure as well as nutrition.